What are the problems with big biomass?

 1. Lots of land and wood for hardly any energy:

 The reason why biomass has a huge land footprint is that plants are very inefficient at converting energy from the sun into chemical energy.
 Forests and other ecosystems constantly recycle carbon, nitrogen and many other nutrients.
 Only a small proportion of the solar radiation that falls on a leaf is used to sequester carbon in trees and soils .
-Even worse, the amount of energy contained in biomass that is converted to electricity in a power station is miniscule once we compare it to all the energy that goes into building a power station, maintaining and logging tree plantations, chipping wood or turning it into pellets, transporting it, and then burning it at 35% efficiency or less.
+Even worse, the amount of energy contained in biomass that is converted to electricity in a power station is miniscule once we compare it to all the energy that goes into building a power station, maintaining and logging tree plantations, chipping wood or turning it into pellets, transporting it, and then burning it at 35% efficiency or less in most biomas power stations.

 Biomass electricity is the least efficient way of using land to produce (renewable) energy – by a long stretch!